Hardy-Uint/awesome-Autopilot-algorithm/README.md

 4. Traffic-Sign Detection and Classification in the Wild
 5. A Deep Learning Approach to Traffic Lights: Detection, Tracking, and Classification

+## 定位

+### 相关综述

+1. A survey of the state-of-the-art localization techniques and their potentials for autonomous vehicle applications
+2. Simultaneous localization and mapping: A survey of current trends in autonomous driving

+## 规划控制

+### 相关综述

+- A Survey of Motion Planning and ControlTechniques for Self-driving Urban Vehicles
+- A Review of Motion Planning Techniques for Automated Vehicles

+## 预测

+### 相关综述

+- A Review of Tracking, Prediction and Decision Making Methods for Autonomous Driving
+- Human Motion Trajectory Prediction: A Survey
+- Deep Learning-based Vehicle Behaviour Prediction For Autonomous Driving Applications: A Review
+- A survey on motion prediction and risk assessment for intelligent vehicles

 # 自动驾驶公司汇总